 Allowing your children to watch news channels, with a little guidance, will help them stay updated with the current affairs and names of significant people in the world.

-TV is one of the primary sources of entertainment for kids.
 The sounds and colorful images on the screen appeal to children and also retain their attention.
 From movies to cartoon shows, there are several programs to keep children engaged.

-However, make sure that the content is appropriate for your kids, based on their age and level of understanding.
+However, make sure that the content is appropriate for your kids based on their age and level of understanding.

 4. Exposure to different cultures

-5. Television Can Inspire
+5. Television might Inspire

 TV shows aimed at young children and adolescents are not only educational but also inspiring.
 Educational TV programs encourage children to try new things.
-For example, a TV show about creative fun can inspire a child to try something new with clay, paints or paper.
-Likewise, a documentary about famous scientists, artists and other public figures can also inspire them to do good deeds or achieve something big in life.
+For example, a TV show about creative fun can inspire a child to try something new with clay, paints, or paper.
+Likewise, a documentary about famous scientists, artists, and other public figures can also inspire them to do good deeds or achieve something big in life.

-6. 3D TV And Programs
+6. 3D TV and programs

 3D technology has changed the way we experience television.
-3D television programs and movies offer an enhanced experience to kids.
+3D television programs and movies offer an enhanced experience for kids.
 Although the popularity of 3D TV has been on the decline in the recent past, there are still a few networks offering educational programs in 3D.

 The American Optometric Association has confirmed that 3D can be viewed by most children (2).
 If your child has trouble, consult a medical professional.